 Welcome to MathAlive!
 The activities in this Teacher's Activity Guide can be used before or after your visit to the exhibit.
 They are designed for teachers, community group leaders and museum educators who work with upper elementary and middle school-aged students.
-The Guide is organized into six sections that match the theme areas of the exhibit: Adventure Sports, Environment, Style/Design, Entertainment, Gaming, and Robots/Space.
+The Guide is organized into six sections that match the theme areas of the exhibit: Adventure Sports, Environment, Style/Design, Entertainment, Gaming and Robots/Space.

 The activities take an inquiry approach to learning and have the flexibility to be adapted to younger and older students.
 They are written with a casual style, addressing students directly, requiring only supplies that are easy and inexpensive to obtain.
-The chart on the following page shows the links between the activities, the math content and the related component from the national "Principles and Standards for School Mathematics."
+The chart on the following page shows the links between the activities, the math content, and the related component from the national "Principles and Standards for School Mathematics."
 We have also included a brief overview of the exhibit itself to prepare for your visit and support your follow-up activities.

 We hope you and your students enjoy the MathAlive! activities.
-Please visit our website www.mathalive.com for further information about the exhibit and related events and resources in your community, and also visit www.mathmovesu.com to access a wide range of resources for math-related online games, events, competitions, scholarships and more.
+Please visit our website www.mathalive.com for further information about the exhibit and related events and resources in your community.

 MathAlive! is made possible by Raytheon.
-It is developed in educational collaboration with the National Council of Teachers of Mathematics (NCTM), National Aeronautics and Space Administration (NASA), MATHCOUNTS, National Society of Professional Engineers (NSPE), and the Society of Women Engineers (SWE).
+It is developed in educational collaboration with the National Council of Teachers of Mathematics (NCTM), National Aeronautics and Space Administration (NASA), MATHCOUNTS, National Society of Professional Engineers (NSPE) and the Society of Women Engineers (SWE).